About this article:

 Note: a green lock means this membership grants access to this members-only content.
 A red lock means it's not accessible.

 Membership settings & redirects

-The page after signup is required but entirely up to you.
+The page after signup is required, but its content is entirely up to you.
 We recommend creating a welcome page to thank and onboard new users.
 It can be disorienting to join a site that assumes you already know your way around.
 Note: if you don't specify any other redirects, your members will land on this page after login as well.
 Tip: enter a # to redirect the user to your homepage (root domain).

 The page after login is essentially a second homepage where members can access content, edit their profile, and interact with your product or service.
 They'll see this page every time they log into your site.

 The page after logout is optional, and really only important when you want to confirm for members that they are no longer logged in.

 Keywords: Memberships, login, signup, logout, features, settings, members-only, content, paid, membership, free membership, content